voicecoin/README.md/README.md

 ## Contact Us

-If you have any questions or feedback about the VoiceWeb Foundation or our projects, please don't hesitate to contact us at [contact@voiceweb.org](mailto:contact@voiceweb.org).
+If you have any questions or feedback about VoiceCoin, please don't hesitate to contact us at [contact@voicecoin.io](mailto:contact@voicecoin.io).

-Thank you for your interest in the VoiceWeb Foundation and our mission to create a more connected, voice-driven world!
+Thank you for your interest in VoiceCoin, and we look forward to building a more connected and voice-driven world together!